 Recipe Variation Ideas

-- Add 1-2 tablespoon orange zest to the dough for cranberry orange scones.
+- Add 1-2 tbsp orange zest to the dough for cranberry orange scones.

 - Add chopped almonds or any other nut to the dough for a crunchy, nutty bite.